Jasonx63/crowdstrike-se-labs/docs/lab-03/README.md

 Although the scheduled task created suspicious execution context, the action itself remained harmless.
 The task launched PowerShell with unusual arguments but ultimately only wrote a timestamp to a local text file.

-This demonstrated the difference between suspicious-looking telemetry and activity that is sufficiently malicious to generate a detection.
+This demonstrated the difference between suspicious-looking telemetry and activity that may warrant investigation without necessarily generating a detection.

 ## Benign vs Suspicious Comparison